 The Guitar Vibrator Sound Source

-Assuming this will work at all (“playing in” a guitar by vibrating it), the properties of the sound source likely matters quite a bit.
-This might be a very interesting rabbit hole for later on, one I’ll explore if the initial trials work.Â
+Assuming one can automate breaking in a guitar with sound, the properties of the sound source likely matters quite a bit.
+This might be an interesting rabbit hole for later on, one I’ll explore if the initial trials work.

 Try It!